uga-libraries/general-aip/README.md

 Create a file named metadata.csv in the AIPs directory.
 This contains required information about each of the AIPs to be included in this batch.

-The header row is formatted Department,Collection_ID,AIP_ID,Title For UGA, these values are:
+The header row is formatted Department,Collection,Folder,AIP_ID,Title,Version

+For UGA, these values are:
 * Department: ARCHive group name
-* Collection_ID: collection identifier
+* Collection: collection identifier
+* Folder: the current folder name of the AIP folder
 * AIP_ID: AIP identifier
-* Title: AIP title, which is also the name of the folder in the AIPs directory
+* Title: AIP title
+* Version: AIP version number, which must be a whole number

 # Dependencies
 md5deep, perl, and xmllint are pre-installed on most Mac and Linux operating systems. xmllint is also included with Strawberry Perl.